How to Build a QR Code Generator System With Metadata, Logo & Short Alias (PHP + Laravel).

 Create QR Page

-A form where:
+A form where users can:

 QR Analytics (Optional)

-• Daily scan count
+• Daily scan counts

-• Device or browser information
+• Device and browser information

-• Basic location information
+• Basic location data

-• Graphs using a chart library like Chart.js
+• Graphs using a library like Chart.js

 9. Real-World Use Cases